quananhle/Python/Software Engineering Practicing/Leetcode/Bloomberg/1578. Minimum Time to Make Rope Colorful/README.md

 class Solution:
     def minCost(self, colors: str, neededTime: List[int]) -> int:
         ans = 0
-        n, m = len(colors), len(neededTime)
+        n = len(colors)
-        left, right = 0, 0
+        left = right = 0

-        while left < n and right < m:
+        while right < n:
             curr_total = curr_max = 0

-            # Check on every balloon group that has the same color
+            # Check all the elements in the same group
             while right < m and colors[left] == colors[right]:
                 # Get the total time needed to remove every balloon in the current group
                 curr_total += neededTime[right]
-                # Get the maximum time needed to remove a balloon in the group
+                # Only track the maximum value in the group to keep
                 curr_max = max(curr_max, neededTime[right])
                 # Iterate to the right until the end of the current group
                 right += 1